 - Former clients: Find out whether the service has worked with clients in your field, and ask for a list of successful former clients to serve as references.
 Some companies will say that this information is confidential or legally protected, but this is a red flag that might indicate the company does not have a successful track record.

 - Attorney characteristics: All attorneys who work with patent service companies must have some kind of technical experience to pass the bar exam, but some have more specialized experience than others.
 Look for a company that works closely with a patent or trademark attorney who has a clear record of success.

 How much does the service cost?

 - Itemized charges: Depending on what you are using the service for, you may be charged a fee to have your idea assessed, research patents in related industries, file for a temporary patent, file for a permanent patent, prototype your product, develop marketing materials and more.
-You might also be charged for things like securing your contract with the company or lawyer or court fees.
+You might also be charged for things like securing your contract with the company or paying lawyer or court fees.
 All of these fees can add up fast; ask for a complete list of all of the charges associated with the service before signing anything or submitting your idea.

 - Billing: Does the service bill by the hour or have a standard fee for filing?
 Find out exactly what you are billed for and when.

 - Price cap: Some patent services set a price cap, which can ensure you don’t get any big surprises when the bill comes.